We help you integrate your clinical and basic-science talents early, establishing a firm foundation for your career as a physician-scientist.

 prospective lab mentors.

 Diverse research opportunities form the heart of our program.
-You can earn a PhD in the basic sciences; in chemical, biological or mechanical engineering; or in cancer research at the world-renowned Roswell Park Cancer Institute.
+You can earn a PhD in the basic sciences; in chemical, biological or mechanical engineering; or in cancer research at the world-renowned Roswell Park Comprehensive Cancer Center.

 Our program immerses you in rigorous clinical and research